shokmaster/ember-i18n/README.md

 ## Ember-I18n

-Internationalization for Ember
+Internationalization for Ember, compatible with versions 1.13.x and 2.x.
+This is a fork of the original project [Ember-i18n](https://github.com/jamesarosen/ember-i18n).

+In contrast to the original, this fork does not include the creation of the helper.
+So you can create the helper with your current version of Ember.

 ### Requirements

 Ember-I18n requires

- * Ember v1.13.x
+ * Ember v1.13.x - v2.x
  * Handlebars-runtime v1.x - v2.x
  * jQuery v1.7 - v2.x